CHAOS Challenge -- Combined (CT-MR) Healthy Abdominal Organ Segmentation: Results

-\emre{Although testing datasets should only be considered as the unseen (new) data provided to the algorithms, there is a way to use them for algorithm development stage.
-This way is called ``peeking'' which is done through reporting too many performance results by iterative submissions (\cite{Kuncheva2014}).
-Peeking makes it possible to use testing data for validation purposes (i.e., for parameter tuning) even without accessing its ground truths and pointed as one of the shortcomings of the image segmentation grand-challenges. }
+\emre{Although test datasets should only be considered as the unseen (new) data provided to the algorithms to evaluate their performance, there is a way to use them at the algorithm development stage.
+This kind of use is called ``peeking'', which is done through reporting too many performance results by iterative submissions \citep{Kuncheva2014}.
+We claim that peeking can be considered as one of the shortcomings of the image segmentation grand-challenges.
+Since access to the ground truth is not required, peeking makes it possible to use test data to tune parameters, although the parameter tuning needs to be done during the validation phase.
+Eventually, the peeking phenomenon is an important issue and a \lk{still-existing} problem, particularly for evaluating the real-life performance of machine learning-based models.
+Comparison of a fair development and peeking attempts is shown in Fig.\ref{fig:peeking}.
+After rigorous analysis of literature and the outcomes of the previous challenges, the CHAOS organizers determine potential source of peeking as follows:}